gfontenot/talks/map/Map.md

 let moreFoobar = optional.map(appendBar) // .Some("foobar")
 ```

-^ And again, Swift functions are closures, and vice versa, so we can use named
+^ And again, Swift functions are closures, and vice versa, so we can use named functions with `map` directly.

-functions with `map` directly.
+^ Notice that `appendBar` gets to deal with non-optional values.

-^ Notice that `appendBar` gets to deal with non-optional values
+^ Using Optional's version of `map` means you get to keep your core functions pure.

 ---